-101 General Biology
+101 General Biology 3 hours TBD

 Students will examine concepts and theories in the following areas: the philosophy and methods of science, ecology, cell structure and function, genetics and evolution.
 This course is intended to primarily serve those not majoring in the biological sciences.